homelabos/homelabos/docs/setup/faq.md

 ## If I don't have a domain, what do I enter for the domain field?

 Make something up.
 Something like `myhomelab.local` is fine.
 HomelabOS will generate a file on the server `/var/homelabos/homelabos_hosts`.
 You can use this file to add to your computer's hosts override file (`/etc/hosts` on *nix based OSs), or to map on your router or DNS server as DNS overrides.
 HomelabOS generates one line o `SERVER_IP SERVICE_NAME.DOMAIN_NAME SERVICENAME` for each service.
 So if you used the example fake domain given above, and you enabled [Jellyfin](../software/jellyfin.md), you can access it at `jellyfin.myhomelab.local` once you have your DNS overrides set up.

+## Can I use a 32 bit OS?

+No.

+Docker requires 64 bit.
+Nothing we can do about that, sorry.